 If damp and mould have been a problem in a property you own or manage, you will need to fix this before the house is put back on to the rental market.
 Tenants are becoming increasingly savvy when looking for evidence of damp before signing up for a property, so you will want to ensure that the problem has been fully eradicated.

 Once you have dealt with the root cause of the damp, you can look at making good.
 You may well have installed ventilation units as outlined above to prevent issues with condensation.
-Anti-mould products are ideal for making good and are both affordable and simple to use.
+Our range of anti-mould products are ideal for making good and are both affordable and simple to use.

-Use Anti-Mould Wash to remove black mould, fungi, mildew and algae from effected surfaces including window frames, skirting boards, tiles and painted walls.
+Use Anti-Mould Wash to remove black mould, fungi, mildew and algae from affected surfaces including window frames, skirting boards, tiles and painted walls.